 Do robo-advisors work?

-Robo-advisors can be effective tools to help people manage their money and achieve their financial goals.
+Robo-advisors can be effective tools to help people invest their money and achieve their financial goals.
 Robo-advisors are generally cheaper and more convenient than traditional human financial advisors.
-However, it is important to research each robo-advisor to insure it is the best fit for your needs, and that you’re comfortable with what a robo platform can and cannot do.
+However, it is important to research each robo-advisor to ensure it is the best fit for your needs, and that you’re comfortable with what a robo platform can and cannot do.

 What are the differences between a robo-advisor and a financial advisor?

-Robo-advisors are usually less expensive than financial advisors.
 Robo-advisors typically have lower advisory fees and minimum deposit requirements, while financial advisors often require a minimum deposit and charge a percentage of the assets they manage.
-Another difference is that robo-advisors provide automated and algorithm-based advice, while financial advisors provide personalized advice and guidance tailored to individual needs and goals.
+Another difference is that robo-advisors provide automated and algorithm-based guidance, while financial advisors provide personalized advice tailored to individual needs and goals.

 Are robo-advisors good for retirees?

 Robo-advisors can be a good option for some retirees because they can provide a low-cost, automated way to manage investments.
-However, if a retiree wants more personalized advice or help with tax and estate planning, there may be better options than a robo-advisor.
+However, if a retiree wants more personalized advice or help with tax and estate planning, a live advisor may be preferable.

 SoFi Invest®